17 Low FODMAP Foods That Are Vegan

 Regular (but not silken) tofu is high in protein and low in FODMAP.
 You can eat 160g or 2/3 of a cup which is enough to anchor your meal.
 Don’t believe what the internet says about tofu…it’s both healthy AND delicious!

-Vegan High FODMAP Proteins in Low FODMAP Servings
+Vegan High FODMAP Legumes in Low FODMAP Servings

 10. Canned Chickpeas